HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking: 'PLMIX', 'hyper2'
+    Package suggested but not available for checking: ‘PLMIX’
     ```

 # pmp